 The Interagency Modeling Center (IMC) developed a tool called Lane Assist Tool (LAT) for Lake Okeechobee Water Managers.
 It provides perspective on hindcast simulated stages compared to actual stages and potential future stages on 4-week horizon.
-Simulations are based on the modeling assumptions used in LOSOM planning process and help to provide context on how stage observation influenced by real-time operational flexibility relate to planning assumptions and performance.
-Combination of rainfall forecasts from SFWMD meteorologist and European Center for Medium-Range Weather Forecasts (ECMWF) are used to drive component models.
+Simulations are based on the modeling assumptions used in LOSOM planning process and help to provide context on how stage observation is influenced by real-time operational flexibility relate to planning assumptions and performance.
+The combination of rainfall forecasts from SFWMD meteorologist and European Center for Medium-Range Weather Forecasts (ECMWF) are used to drive component models.
 Insights provided by LAT are valuable for situational awareness and potentially exercising real time operational flexibility and should not be used to audit water management decisions which consider several factors not included in the planning modeling.
-The following graphic shows Lake Okeechobee stages and S-77 flows forecasted with target flows of 350 cfs at S-79 and 0 cfs at S-80, consistent with planning modeling considerations per LOSOM.
+The following graphics show Lake Okeechobee stage and S-77 flows forecasted assuming target flow rates of 350 cfs at S-79 and 0 cfs at S-80, consistent with planning modeling considerations under LOSOM.
+The PA25 simulation includes two scenarios: (a) one in which actual flows under Recovery Operations were simulated from 12/7/2024 to 5/28/2025 and (b) one in which actual flows under Recovery Operations were not simulated, demonstrating the influence of Recovery Operations on projected lake stage.